Variational Quantum Generative Modeling by Sampling Expectation Values of Tunable Observables

+First, we denote by $\vec{y}^i$ and $\tilde{\vec{y}}^i$ the $i$-th sample (in a batch) generated by the shot-noise-free and shot-noise perturbed OT-EVS in shadow-frugal parameterization, respectively:

-\begin{lemma} Let $L$ denote the number of $k$-local Pauli strings, and let $B$ represent the batch size.
+where $\widehat{\langle O_l^i \rangle}$ is the estimation of the expectation value of the $l$-th Pauli string for the $i$-th sample by a particular measurement strategy.
+Next, we prove two lemmas required for Theorem~\ref{thm:sample_complexity}. \begin{lemma} Let $L$ denote the number of $k$-local Pauli strings, and let $B$ represent the batch size.
 Denote $\mathbb{P}^B$ and $\tilde{\mathbb{P}}^B$ as the empirical distributions of the shot-noise-free and shot-noise-perturbed samples, respectively, generated by an OT-EVS under the shadow-frugal parameterization specified by a weight matrix $\vec\alpha$ and let $\norm{\vec\alpha}_{\infty} \leq T$.
 Then, for any $\epsilon > 0$, the following inequality can be established for the $\mathcal{W}_1$-distance between the shot-noise-free distribution $\mathbb{P}^B$ and the shot-noise-perturbed distribution $\tilde{\mathbb{P}}^B$:

 \end{lemma}

 \begin{proof} Using definition of $\mathcal{W}_1$-distance and properties of the norm we have: